Vandalism as Vision

 It’s the layers.

-They exist only to be removed.
+They were constructed only to be removed.

 This wasn’t a painting that was accidentally damaged.